Alexander Tumansky

-Tumanskiy, Aleksandr Grigorevich (Russian: Туманский, Александр Григорьевич) (1861–1920) was an orientalist, military interpreter, and Major General of the Imperial Russian Army, belonging to an ancient Ukrainian aristocratic family which had originated from the Grand Duchy of Lithuania.
+Tumanskiy, Aleksandr Grigorevich (Russian: Туманский, Александр Григорьевич) (1861–1920) was an orientalist, military interpreter, and Major General of the Imperial Russian Army, belonging to an ancient Ukrainian aristocratic family.

 Biography

 Aleksandr Grigorevich Tumanskiy (Toumansky) (Tumansky) was born on 23 September 1861.
 From 1888 to 1891 Tumansky, then an officer in the Imperial Russian Army, received his Oriental education at the Officers' Courses of Oriental Languages organized by the Russian Ministry of Foreign Affairs.
 He studied Arabic, Turkish and Persian; in all he spoke eleven languages.

 From 1891 to 1895 Tumansky was stationed in Central Asia.
 In 1894 he was responsible for establishing communications with Persia.
 Between 1900 and 1905 he served as the Russian vice consul in Van, Turkey.
 From 1908 to 1909 he was ordered to Persia again to resume his diplomatic duties.
 In 1911 he was appointed the head of the officers' Oriental language preparatory school in Tiflis (Tbilisi), which functioned under the Headquarters of the Caucasian Military Command.

 In March 1917, Tumansky retired from the military service with the rank of Major-General.
 He left Russia after the October Revolution in 1917 and died in Constantinople (Istanbul) on 1 December 1920.